 A box contains 10 tags numbered 1 through 10 is a classic setup used to illustrate fundamental concepts in probability, combinatorics, and statistics.
-By examining how these numbered tags can be drawn, arranged, or combined, learners gain insight into counting principles, expected values, variance, and the law of large numbers.
+Which means by examining how these numbered tags can be drawn, arranged, or combined, learners gain insight into counting principles, expected values, variance, and the law of large numbers.
 This article explores the various mathematical questions that arise from such a simple scenario, walks through step‑by‑step solutions, explains the underlying theory, and answers common questions that students often encounter when first studying discrete probability models.

 Introduction: Why a Box of Ten Numbered Tags Matters